JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/django-aws/unit-tests/index.md

 According to Wikipedia : <em>Integration testing is the phase in software testing in which individual software modules are combined and tested as a group</em>.

-In our case we are dependent upon the NewUserTestCase.
+In our case we are dependent upon the **NewUserTestCase**, which needs to inherited and finally it's going to create a new user in our system.
+Indirectly, we are setting up a fixture.
+According to <em>Wikipedia : A software test fixture sets up a system for the software testing process by initializing it, thereby satisfying any preconditions the system may have.</em>

 If there is a user in our system then only we can proceed with login that means a new user needs to be registered successfully in the platform and after that only we can perform a test in the Login API.